In this post I’ll share how to become a pilot for JetBlue and how much you can earn.

 What are the Minimum Qualifications for JetBlue pilots?

-For JetBlue pilots, there are two sets of requirements or minimum qualifications.
+There are two sets of JetBlue pilot requirements or minimum qualifications.
 There are the regulatory requirements set by the FAA, TSA, DOT, and even FCC.
 Then there are the individual airline requirements for the job.

 Regulatory Requirements: